-SAFETEA-LU established eight factors that must be considered as part of the planning process.
-These eight factors were carried forward in both MAP-21 and the FAST Act:
+SAFETEA-LU established planning factors that must be considered as part of the planning process.
+The original eight factors were carried forward and refine through MAP-21, FAST Act and IIJA:

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
-Increase the safety of the transportation system for motorized and non-motorized users; - 3.
-Increase the security of all motorized and non-motorized users; - 4.
-Increase the accessibility and mobility of people and for freight; - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - 6.
-Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
-Promote efficient system management and operation; and - 8.
-Emphasize the preservation of the existing transportation system.
+- (A) support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - (B) increase the safety of the transportation system for motorized and nonmotorized users; - (C) increase the security of the transportation system for motorized and nonmotorized users; - (D) increase the accessibility and mobility of people and for freight; - (E) protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth, housing, and economic development patterns; - (F) enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - (G) promote efficient system management and operation; - (H) emphasize the preservation of the existing transportation system; - (I) improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - (J) enhance travel and tourism.